-While on the ground at a reduced RPM, check the manifold pressure limit chart to determine the maximum takeoff power.
-Clear the aircraft left, right and overhead, then complete a before takeoff check (RPM 104%, Warning Lights, Instruments, and Carb Heat).
+In the R66 simulate maximum power by using hover power plus 10% torque.
+Clear the aircraft left, right and overhead, then complete a pre-takeoff check (annunciator panel lights off, RPM 100%, instruments in the green, fuel, and transponder).
 Select a reference point(s) along the takeoff path to maintain ground track.

 Begin the takeoff by getting the helicopter light on the skids.
 Pause and neutralize all aircraft movement.
-Slowly increase the collective and position the cyclic so as to break ground and maintain a 40 KT attitude (approximately the same attitude as when the helicopter is light on the skids).
-Continue to slowly increase the collective until the maximum takeoff power is reached.
+Slowly raise the collective and position the cyclic so as to break ground and maintain a 40 KT attitude (approximately the same attitude as when the helicopter is light on the skids).
+Continue to slowly raise the collective until hover power plus 10% torque is reached.
 This large collective movement will require a substantial increase in left pedal to maintain heading.
-The governor will maintain the RPM.